DEIS-Project-EU/DDI-Scripting-Tools/ODE_Metamodel/README.md

 3. Generate ecore model file (Right-click on created .emf file -> **Generate Ecore Model**)
 4. Register ecore model (Right-click on <packageName>.ecore -> **Register EPackages**)
 5. Create .genmodel file for created metamodel package.
-5.1.
-Right-click on resourcePackage -> New -> Other... -> EclipseModeling Framework -> **EMF Generator Model**
+   1. Right-click on resourcePackage -> New -> Other... -> EclipseModeling Framework -> **EMF Generator Model**
-5.2.
-On the next wizard page, define the name and location of the genmodel as <packageName>.genmodel (including file extension) then click *Next*
+   2. On the next wizard page, define the name and location of the genmodel as <packageName>.genmodel (including file extension) then click *Next*
-5.3.
-Choose *Ecore model* and click *Next*
+   3. Choose *Ecore model* and click *Next*
-5.4.
-Browse Workspace and choose your created ecore model (<packageName>.ecore) and click *Next* 5.5.
-On the *Package Selection* page choose referenced generator models from the lower list, if you have referenced any model types from other package.
+   4. Browse Workspace and choose your created ecore model (<packageName>.ecore) and click *Next*
+   5. On the *Package Selection* page choose referenced generator models from the lower list, if you have referenced any model types from other package.
 Select your created ecore file in the upper list and click *Next*.

-###Java code generation
+### Java code generation

 After changing the metamodel, the new Java code has to be generated.